Press enter to see results or esc to cancel.

 To prove you have insurance, you must submit the following documents along with your visa application:

-- Thai Insurance Company: If you contract with a Thai insurance company, you must submit the original insurance policy document.
+• Thai Insurance Company: If you contract with a Thai insurance company, you must submit two copies of the insurance policy document or the original insurance policy document with two copies (if available).

-- Foreign Insurance Company: If you contract with a foreign company, you must submit the original insurance policy document.
+• Foreign Insurance Company: If you contract with a foreign company, you must submit the original insurance policy document along with two copies of it.

 In addition to needing to submit proof of their local or foreign insurance policy, every applicant must submit a Foreign Insurance Certificate that has been completed, signed, and stamped (by the insurance company).